 For the monthly payments after that, you'll need to provide an itemized statement or payment coupon from the provider and a completed claim form.

-For additional information, please see conexismarketing.com/ employees/eligible-expenses/orthodontia.
+For additional information about what expenses are eligible for reimbursements, please visit: www.discoverybenefits. com/employees/eligible-expenses

 How to Get Reimbursed

 HOW TO APPEAL A CLAIM